-- Projects are limited to one year in duration.
+- Projects are limited to 18 months in duration.

 - Funds may not be used for the purchase of equipment that would normally be purchased by departments as part of a faculty member’s regular employment (for instance, most computer equipment); all requests for equipment valued at more than $5,000 must be explicitly supported in the letters of support submitted by department chairs.
 Equipment becomes the property of the applicant’s department after the expiration of the grant.

 - Funds not spent within 18 months of award can be considered for a one-time six-month extension with a justification request for approval, after which time all remaining funds will be returned to the funding pool.

 - See “Budget Guidelines” in InfoReady for additional information.